H&M tops forecast with 19 percent rise in August sales

 Last month, H&M took on Inditex in its home market with its first Spanish online store.
 H&M has been slower to launch online compared with rivals but has recently invested heavily in its web business and plans sites in eight to 10 markets in 2015.

-The company posted net sales of 38.8 billion Swedish crowns ($5.4 billion) excluding sales tax for June through August, beating a forecast of 37.8 billion and compared with 32.0 billion in the same period last year.
+The company posted net sales of 38.8 billion Swedish crowns (3.3 billion pounds) excluding sales tax for June through August, beating a forecast of 37.8 billion and compared with 32.0 billion in the same period last year.

 Warm weather in northern Europe has lifted retail sales this summer.

-Last week, Next (NXT.L), Britain's second-biggest clothing retailer by value of sales, reported a near 20 percent rise in first-half profit, with growth at both its stores and home shopping business.
+Last week, Next, Britain's second-biggest clothing retailer by value of sales, reported a near 20 percent rise in first-half profit, with growth at both its stores and home shopping business.

 Clothing sales in Sweden rose almost 5 percent in August from the same month last year, data from the Swedish Trade Federation's Stilindex showed.